gikeymarcia/mydot/README.md

 # mydot -- A Python Module for managing dotfiles

+Super-charged version of the [Atlassian][atlassian] approach to managing dotfiles using a bare git repo.

 ## Quick Start

 1. **Configure shell:** At the bottom of your `~/.bashrc` add: